 The beach is only 2 km from that junction.
 It is about €20 each way by taxi so it would be cheaper to hire a car.

-How long is Banna Stand?
+How long is Banna Strand?

 I believe you can walk north to Ballyheigue Blue Flag Beach and you only have to leave the sand to cross a river.
 It is only 5 km away.

 Does it have a beach wheelchair?

 Yes, it does have a beach wheelchair.
 The wheels on the wheelchair are very wide so it won’t get stuck easily in the sand.
-See how to order it on my beaches in Kerry web page.
+See how to order it on my beaches in Kerry’s web page.

 What is the closest village?